CRSA FAQs

 The Community Support Program (CSP) can be used for people in Australia to propose and secure a visa for a refugee who is known to them (e.g. a friend or family member).
 Please refer to the Department of Home Affairs website for more information on this program.
 CRSA will be closely following the implementation of reforms to this program and considering how we might provide training and other forms of support in the future to Australian community groups wishing to engage with this program.

 No. At present, CRSA is unable to assist people who wish to sponsor a particular refugee/family known to them.
 The CRISP program supports the resettlement of refugees referred to the Australian government by the UNHCR – individuals identified by the UNHCR as being in most urgent need of resettlement.
-CRSA is currently advocating for the introduction of a new and affordable community sponsorship program that would enable groups of everyday Australians to sponsor the resettlement of refugees who are known to them or nominated by them, building on the CRISP program.
+CRSA is advocating for the introduction of a new and affordable community sponsorship program that would enable groups of everyday Australians to sponsor the resettlement of refugees who are known to them or nominated by them, building on the CRISP program.

-In the meantime, the Community Support Program (CSP) can be used by people in Australia to propose and secure a visa for a refugee who is known to them already (e.g. a friend or family member) but it has some restrictive criteria and significant costs.
+Currently, the Community Support Program (CSP) can be used by people in Australia to propose and secure a visa for a refugee who is known to them already (e.g. a friend or family member) but it has some restrictive criteria and significant costs.
 Please refer to the Department of Home Affairs website for more information on this program.

 You may also wish to consider exploring the Talent Beyond Boundaries – Skilled Refugee Labour Agreement Pilot or consult a migration agent about other visa pathways.